 The Board has structured itself in a manner that it believes allows it to perform its oversight function effectively.
 The Board currently consists of four Trustees, three of whom are not "interested persons," as defined in the 1940 Act and are "independent" as defined in Rule 303A.02 of the New York Stock Exchange Listed Company Manual.
-The remaining Trustee, Mr. Honis, is currently treated as an "interested person" of the Fund (an "Interested Trustee").
+The remaining Trustee, Mr. Honis, is currently treated as an "interested person" of the Fund (an

+"Interested Trustee").
 Mr. Powell serves as Chairman of the Board.
 The Trustees meet periodically throughout the year in person and by telephone to oversee the Fund's activities, review contractual arrangements with service providers for the Fund and review the Fund's performance.
-Effective April 11, 2019, the Fund changed its fiscal year end to December 31.
-The previous fiscal year end was June 30.
-During the fiscal year ended December 31, 2019, the Board convened sixteen times.
+During the fiscal year ended September 30, 2019, the Board convened seventeen times.
 Each Trustee attended at least 75% of the aggregate of the total number of meetings of the Board and Committees on which he served during the periods that he served.
 The Fund encourages, but does not require, Trustees to attend the Annual Meeting.